Special Educational Needs (SEN) and/or Disabilities (D) & Inclusion

 The provision set out in a pupil's EHCP will be closely monitored by the SENCo and reviewed annually.
 Parents/carers will be invited to contribute to the review and attend the review meeting.

-If a pupil makes sufficient progress, an EHCP may be discontinued by the Local Authority.
+If a pupil makes sufficient progress, an EHCP may be discontinued by the Local Authority and their needs instead supported at SEN Support.

 Our School's SEN Team